What is HS?

 Understanding HS is just the start.

-Hidradenitis suppurativa (HS) is a chronic, stigmatizing, and debilitating skin condition that affects approximately 1 in 100 individuals in the United States.1,2
+Hidradenitis suppurativa (HS) is a chronic, debilitating skin condition that produces boil-like abscesses in approximately 1 in 100 individuals in the United States.1,2

 patient